Meta-Analysis with JASP, Part I: Classical Approaches: Introduction

 In the following sections, we first briefly introduce JASP.
-Second, we demonstrate the meta-analytic methodology implemented in the Meta-Analysis module through three examples: Example~1 features the Bacillus Calmette-Guerin (BCG) vaccine and covers effect size computation, funnel plots, a random-effects meta-analysis, forest plots, and subgroup analysis; Example~2 features writing-to-learn interventions and illustrates meta-regression, bubble plots, estimated marginal means and contrasts, and location–scale models; finally, Example~3 features recidivism and mental health and demonstrates multilevel models, variance–covariance construction for multivariate models, and cluster-robust standard errors.
+Second, we demonstrate the meta-analytic methodology implemented in the Meta-Analysis module through three examples: Example~1 features the Bacillus Calmette-Guerin (BCG) vaccine and covers effect size computation, funnel plots, a random-effects meta-analysis, forest plots, and subgroup analysis; Example~2 features writing-to-learn interventions and illustrates meta-regression, bubble plots, estimated marginal means and contrasts, and location--scale models; finally, Example~3 features recidivism and mental health and demonstrates multilevel models, variance--covariance construction for multivariate models, and cluster-robust standard errors.
 Along the way, we highlight additional features and options available in the software.

 The Meta-Analysis module also includes other functionality not treated here (e.g., meta-analyses of prediction model performance, publication bias adjustment, and meta-analytic SEM).
 A tutorial-style introduction of the Bayesian functionality is presented in Part II \citep{bartos2025bayesian}.
 JASP is available at \url{https://jasp-stats.org/download/}; source code can be found at \url{https://github.com/jasp-stats/}.
 Annotated JASP files are available on the OSF project page at \url{https://osf.io/mb56t/}.
+Tutorial videos are available on the JASP YouTube channel at \url{https://www.youtube.com/playlist?list=PLEIybnA0SEf0}.